boulethao/Sorting-and-Searching/README.md

 ##### First/Last element

-The most common way (I think) is either choose the first or the last element in the array.
+One of the easiest way of choosing a pivot is either picking the first or the last element in the array.
 The problem with this method is we could end up with O(n<sup>2</sup>) if the array is nearly sorted.

 Here are more details on using this method: